ngjunsiang/laymansguide-src/season4/issue048/issue048.md

 **Next issue:** What is a file?

 Sometimes, the hardest questions are deceptively simple.
 We all have an intuitive idea of what a file is.
-But what actually goes on underthe hood?
-See you next week, next issue.
+But what actually goes on under the hood?

+See you again next week, next issue.

 **Sometime in the future:** What is: